dsbotelho/ghub-discovery/README.md

 By default, there's only a few frontend focused languages that can be browsed.
 This list is hardcoded in the `topicsInitialState` array. `Typescript` is selected by default.

+Final note: Commits were not squashed in order to have access to the evolution of the implementation.

 ### UI Overview

 As for the UI, the goal was to have a "netflix-like" UI, even if it's far from it at the moment :joy_cat:.
 Additional considerations regarding UI decisions: